Electric vehicle plans of the world's top car brands

 Toyota

 With Lexus under its corporate umbrella, most of Toyota's EV investment has so far been seen in its luxury arm.
-Toyota 's first EV, the Toyota bZ4X medium SUV, is scheduled for arrival in Australia later this year.
+Toyota 's first EV, the Toyota Bz4X medium SUV, which is twinned with the Subaru Solterra, is scheduled for arrival in Australia by the end of the first quarter this year.

-Toyota is investing heavily in new battery technology, and expects to increase its EV production towards the end of the decade.
+Toyota is investing heavily in new battery technology allowing for reduced charging time in low temperature environments and reduced power consumption, and expects to increase its EV production towards the end of the decade.

 Ford